AdobeDocs/support-resources.en/help/adobe-support-tools-guide/escalation-management.md

 >[!NOTE]
 >
->This option is available for all solutions except [!DNL Commerce], [!DNL GeoStudio], and Adobe Experience Platform (AEP) products.
+>This option is available for all products except Adobe Experience Platform (AEP), [!DNL Commerce], and [!DNL GenStudio].

 Follow the steps outlined below to request an immediate callback: